goddard-guryon/fictional-fiesta/README.md

 # fictional-fiesta
-IBM Inroduction to Machine Learning Course (edX) notebooks and models.
+IBM Introduction to Machine Learning Course (edX) notebooks and models.

 The files are stored in 4 folders; `my_attempts` and `solutions` contain Jupyter notebooks of course assignments, `datasets` contains the CSV datasets the models were trained on, and `saved_models` contains pickle dumps of those models.